dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

    4. Multipathing software configuration

       a.
-Configure Device Mapper MPIO for PowerStore iSCSI connectivity
+Configure Device Mapper MPIO for PowerMax iSCSI connectivity

          Use this command to create the machine configuration to configure the DM-MPIO service on all the worker hosts for iSCSI  connectivity.